Tuesday, October 29, 2024

 This day in Dalyan started with another attempt by Rob to find some dice snakes.
 He finally found one Dice snake (Natrix tessellata) catching some rays.
 Today we decided to go to Dalyan beach.
 A quite unique beach, as it forms a little peninsula, mostly separating the mediterranean and the Dalyan delta.
 This means that this beach is used by turtles from both sides to lay eggs; Soft shelled turtles from the Dalyan delta and Loggerhead turtles from the sea.

 We started the day in the hills, before going to the beach.
-This was one of the luckiest places to be for us, and for some herps, as we found a plastic covered tractor tire, which was a trap for various reptiles and amphibians, not in the least for 11 Fazila's salamanders (Lyciasalamandra fazilae) but also some juvenile East Aegean giant emerald lizards and a Starred agama.
-(Rob deze nog vervagen in observado) After we made sure wer removed all of them from the tyre, we made a little ladder that hopefully would prevent this from happening again.
-I also found my wanted bird for the trip here, Kruepers nuthatch (Sitta krueperi) calling at several places on this hill.
+This was one of the luckiest places to be for us, and for some herps, as we found a plastic covered tractor tire, which was a trap for various reptiles.
+After rescueing them some juvenile East Aegean giant emerald lizards and a Starred agama, we found another surprise underneath the tire: 11 Fazila's salamanders (Lyciasalamandra fazilae) After we made sure we removed all of them from the tyre, we made a little ladder that hopefully would prevent this from happening again.
+Our luck was great because in the surrounding area, we found six more Fazila's salamanders.
+I also found my wanted bird for the trip here, Kruepers nuthatch (Sitta krueperi) calling at several places on this hill, but no sighting unfortunately.

 The Dalyan delta and the mediterranean sea.